RikCSherman/r2r/README.md

 # r2r

 ### Before Running
-Download systems.csv from https://eddb.io/api and place it in the root directory of the project.
+Download `systems.csv` from https://eddb.io/api and place it in the root directory of the project.

-Also download "expl_1000 (1),json" from http://edtools.ddns.net/expl.php?a=about and place it in the root directory of the project.
+Also download `expl_1000 (1),json` from http://edtools.ddns.net/expl.php?a=about and place it in the root directory of the project.

 ### Marking visited Systems